Speech, Language and Literacy Center Services

 Summer: May – August

 - Referrals to the Speech, Language and Literacy Center come from local hospitals, schools, and other clients.
 We also accept self-referrals.
-Please direct inquiries about our services to the SLLC Intake Coordinator by calling our SLLC Intake Line at (617) 726-8019 or emailing firstname.lastname@example.org.
-If you telephone, please leave a message.
+Please direct inquiries about our services to the SLLC Intake Coordinator by emailing email@example.com.

-- If you would like to be on our potential client list, please fill out our electronic client intake form or our printable version of the client intake form and submit to email@example.com.
+- If you would like to be on our potential client list, please fill out our electronic client intake form.

 MGH Institute of Health Professions is committed to ensuring a welcoming academic community for all.
 Our inclusive environment is enriched by our differences including age, color, disability, gender identity and expression, genetic information, marital status, national and ethnic origin, race, religion, sex, sexual orientation, status as a parent, socio-economic background, veteran or active military status.